sameedali/N-tuple-plagiarism-detector/README.txt

 Furthermore, I chose to write a generator class which accepts the synonyms list as input into its constructor so we can use the same class to generate the word lists for multiple files.

+I have also handled exceptions in the code and made custom exceptions and used them where appropriate.

 > If there are obvious ways it could be abstracted or extended, is it designed to support that?